cnumr/EcoIndex/content/en/eco-design/_10_eco-design.md

 Eco-design aims to question every digital trades, for the better: in addition to its positive impact for the environment, it also improves efficiency of digital services.
 Many tools and good practices are available to guide you on this virtuous path.

-The eco-design approach of a digital service is based on 5 fundamentals :
+The eco-design approach of a digital service is based on 5 fundamentals:

 - Definition of the service's **functional unit**: i.e. its main function for the user, as an action (for exemple: "buying a train ticket" or "consulting its bank account weekly")
 - Assessing the environmental impact of **every equipment necessary** for the service implementation...